EichlerLab/pav/CONFIG.md

   inversion call.
 See the four recognized signatures above.
     * single_cluster: Accept signatures from only clustered SNVs or clustered indels.
 This will cause PAV to search sites and maximize sensitivity for small inversions.
 There is a steep performance cost, and possibly a sharp increase in false-positive inversions as well.
-Use this parameter with caution and purpose.
+Use this parameter with caution.
     * svindel: Accept signatures with matched SVs or matched indels.
     * sv: Only accept signatures with matched SVs.
 * inv_sig_merge_flank [500; int]: When searching for clustered SNVs or indels, cluster variants within this many bp.